Generation Dance

 HOW LONG WILL WE KEEP PERSONAL INFORMATION?

-We use secure technologies to help protect your personal information from unauthorised access, use or disclosure.
+We use secure technologies to help protect your personal information from unauthorized access, use, or disclosure.
 We store personal information you provide on computer systems which have carefully controlled access and which are located in secure facilities.

 The security measures described above ensure that all reasonable steps are taken to protect your personal information.
 However, the nature of the Internet means that an absolute guarantee of security cannot be offered, and, as with all Internet transactions, you should be aware that there may be a small security risk when disclosing information online.